ceph/ceph/doc/man/8/rbd.rst

 default values are set in the kernel and may therefore depend on the version of the running kernel.

-Per client instance `rbd map` options:
+Per client instance `rbd device map` options:

 * fsid=aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee - FSID that should be assumed by
   the client.